based on 1,567 reviews

 Grass

-Prepare the Lawn
+Step 1: Prepare the Lawn

-• The biggest mistake you can make is just throwing the seed on the area and expecting lots of lovely new grass to grow as it invariably won't.
+• The biggest mistake you can make is just throwing the seed on the area and expecting lots of lovely new grass to grow, as it invariably won't.

 • If you don't have access to either root zone (a sterilised mix of sand and soil) or spiking/coring machinery, you can substitute this for some good quality dry(ish) sand to mix with the seed.
 A 1:5 ratio of seed to sand works well.
 If you can spike the areas that are barest and in the greatest need of attention, then all the better.

-Sowing the Seed
+Step 2: Sowing the Seed

 • Mark out a small area and apply the right amount of seed to get a visual reference.
 Coverage may need to vary slightly in patchier spots.

-• It's very important to keep the area moist as much as possible so, if there has been no rainfall for a couple of days, water the area using a fine spray (evenings are always best as this means you will lose the least amount of moisture to direct sunshine).
+• It's very important to keep the area moist as much as possible, so if there has been no rainfall for a couple of days, water the area using a fine spray (evenings are always best, as this means you will lose the least amount of moisture to direct sunshine).

-Aftercare and Feeding
+Step 3: Aftercare and Feeding

-• If you're using our Pre-Seed and Pre-Turf Fertiliser, then unlike with a brand new lawn, this needs to be applied after the grass seed has been sown and when the new grass is up and growing (normally around 2 – 4 weeks after germination).
+• If you're using our Pre-Seed and Pre-Turf Fertiliser, then, unlike with a brand new lawn, this needs to be applied after the grass seed has been sown and when the new grass is up and growing (normally around 2 – 4 weeks after germination).
 What this will do is boost the root system and help the old and new grass incorporate better, giving you a stronger lawn.

 • Any leftover fertiliser can be used a few weeks later to further boost your lawn's health.

-Germination and Growth
+Step 4: Germination and Growth

 • The grass seed can take anywhere between 7 and 21 days to germinate, depending on soil temperatures and moisture levels.
-It can be frustrating waiting for this to happen but as long as you have followed the previous steps then it will germinate.
-A1 Lawn only provides the very highest quality certified grass seed that has been fully tested to ensure both purity and high germination levels and we select our mixes and cultivars very carefully.
+It can be frustrating waiting for this to happen, but as long as you have followed the previous steps, then it will germinate.
+A1 Lawn only provides the very highest quality certified grass seed that has been fully tested to ensure both purity and high germination levels, and we select our mixes and cultivars very carefully.

 • Leave the area undisturbed for as long as possible (whilst keeping it moist).
-Give the new seed time to grow and establish as, the better chance you give it in its early development, the better results will be achieved in the long term.
+Give the new seed time to grow and establish, as the better chance you give it in its early development, the better results will be achieved in the long term.

-Weed and Moss Control
+Step 6: Weed and Moss Control

 • Don't panic, as these can be treated with a selective weed killer or granular weed, feed and moss killer at a later date.